back

 3. Use color and typography wisely

 Color can be a powerful tool in design, but it can also be overwhelming if used incorrectly.
 Choose colors that complement each other and are appropriate for the purpose of your design.
 Colors and fonts should primarily be used to enforce your brand image and improve the user experience.
-Only once these requirements are fulfilled, should you start thinking about the aesthetic appeal of these design elements.
+Although they may seem like simple design elements, they can create a powerful psychological and aesthetic impact.

 4. Be consistent